hanabi/hanabi.github.io/docs/level-1.md

 - A *5 Stall* is when someone uses a number 5 clue to save a previously-unclued 5 that is not on chop yet.
 - *5 Stalls* are only allowed to be performed in the *Early Game* and in other special stalling situations.
-- Furthermore, you are only allowed to *5 Stall* in the *Early Game* if there is nothing else to do, meaning that all of the "normal" Play Clues and Save Clues have been extinguished.
+- Furthermore, you are only allowed to *5 Stall* in the *Early Game* if there is nothing else to do (meaning that all of the "normal" Play Clues and Save Clues have been extinguished).
 - For level 8 players, there are [additional rules](level-8.md#the-5-stall-intermediate-section) relating to the *5 Stall*.

 <br />